 - ½ cup shredded coconut (35g, $0.46)

 - Preheat the oven to 350°F/177°C.

-- Dry ingredientsIn a medium bowl, whisk together the mochiko flour, brown sugar, baking powder, and salt.
+- Dry ingredientsIn a medium bowl, whisk together the mochiko flour, baking powder, and salt.

 - Combine wet and dry ingredients.
 Mix until combined.

 - Grease your donut pan using cooking spray or butter.
-Pipe or spoon the batter into each cavity, filling it all the way to the top.
-Once each cavity is filled, you can use the back of a spoon or knife to smooth the tops.
+Pour or spoon the batter into each cavity, filling it all the way to the top.
 Note: Depending on the size of your donut pan, you may have a small amount of leftover batter.
 I poured the rest into a cupcake tin and made one mini cupcake!